d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/04_nfs_support.md

     >> /etc/exports"
 ```

-The `insecure` option is compulsory, or an error of "refused mount request from
+The `insecure` option is compulsory, without it an error of "refused mount
-127.0.0.1 for /xxxx (/xxx): illegal port xxxx" will report.
+request from 127.0.0.1 for /xxxx (/xxx): illegal port xxxx" will report.

 # Test NFS mounting in QEMU guest

-Mount host's NFS filesystem in qemu:
+Mount host's NFS filesystem in QEMU guest:

 ```bash
 mount -t nfs -o nolock host_machine:/path/to/working/directory /mnt
 ```

-The actual value of `/path/to/working/directory` is the result of evaluation of
+The actual value of `/path/to/working/directory` is the result of evaluating
-`$LDD_ROOT`.
-Due to the fact that executing the mount command in QEMU
+the `$LDD_ROOT` variable.
+Due to the fact that the final `mount` command is
-guest, reference to this environment variable is not working.
-Type it manually
+executed in QEMU guest in which the `$LDD_ROOT` variable is not accessible, you
-in QEMU's terminal is needed.
+have to expand this variable manually to its real absolute path.

 # Auto mount NFS in guest

-For a fast development, manually mounting this NFS at each time the QEMU guest
+For agile development, manually mounting this NFS filesystem each time the QEMU
-booting is time consuming.
-Setup an automatically mounting is good for speeding
+guest booting is time-consuming.
+It is extremely unfriendly for the development
-up development circle.
+circle of sync-build-test.
+To ease this redundant work, set up automatic

-Adding mounting command in **init** script, which we mentioned in previous
+mounting in the `init` script by appending the command below right after the
-chapter, right after the `sleep 0.5` command to enable auto mounting ability.
+`sleep 0.5` command.

 ```bash
 # Add this line in init script.
 Put it just after the line of sleep 0.5.
 mount -t nfs -o nolock host_machine:/path/to/working/directory /mnt
 ```

-Rebuild the initramfs.
+Then, rebuild the initramfs.

 ```bash
 cd $LDD_ROOT/initramfs